Nextgentechs/askremohealth/README.md

 ## Questions?

-If you're new to tRPC or have questions about our implementation, please reach out to the team for a walkthrough.
+If you have questions about implementation details or need assistance with setup, please reach out to the development team.